evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 The cargo capacity in the trunk is 863 liters.
 With the rear seat down, it is 1676 liters.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1588, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 1588, and on unbraked, it is 750 kg (3501/1653 lbs).

 {{< sitefiguresized thumb="models/chevrolet/blazer_ev/blazer_ev_ss/trunk_1_st.jpg" title="Chevrolet Blazer EV SS" width="3000" height="2001"  >}}